Mew-www/giosg_oy_assignment/readme.md

 `pip install -r requirements.txt`

 ### Set-up environment variables, init database, and generate static files
-Environment variables to declare (on the user running WSGI):
+Declare following envvars (on the user running WSGI):
 * GI_ASSIGNMENT_SECRET_KEY='an-instance-specific-new-secret-key'
-    Use the following snippet to generate a new key:
+    > Use the following snippet to generate a new key:
     `from django.core.management.utils import get_random_secret_key`
     `get_random_secret_key()`

 * GI_ASSIGNMENT_ALLOWED_HOSTS='comma,separated,list,of,domains'
-    Optional, defaults to "localhost".
+    > Optional, defaults to "localhost".
 If you're hosting/accessing locally from "127.0.0.1" you may have to change this to that.
 Or any other domain(s) being used.

 * GI_ASSIGNMENT_DEBUG='0'
-    Optional, defaults to False.
+    > Optional, defaults to False.
 Only value "1" sets it on.

-Migrate database models and generate app-specific static files:
+Migrate database models and gather static files:
 `cd gi_assignment`
 `python manage.py migrate`
 `python manage.py collectstatic`